Priyanka Jawalkar

-Priyanka Jawalkar (born 12 November 1992) is an Indian actress and model who primarily works in Telugu films.
+Priyanka Jawalkar (born 12 November 1992) is an Indian actress and model who works in Telugu cinema.
 She made her acting debut with Kala Varam Aaye (2017).
 She then appeared in Taxiwala (2018) and Thimmarusu (2021).
 Jawalkar received Filmfare Award for Best Supporting Actress – Telugu nomination for her performance in Gamanam (2021).

 Early life and education

 Priyanka Jawalkar was born on 12 November 1992 in a Marathi-speaking family in Anantapur, Andhra Pradesh, India.
 Jawalkar, a computer science graduate, has completed a Diploma in Fashion designing from National Institute of Fashion Technology, Hyderabad.
-She later moved to the US for an 8-month course in statistics and worked in an MNC company for 6 months.
+She later moved to the US for an 8-month course in statistics and worked in a company for 6 months.

 Career

-Jawalkar was approached for films after she had uploaded a few of her photos on social media.
+Jawalkar was approached for roles in the films after she had uploaded a few of her photos on social media.
+Immediately after that, she got an offer to do short films.
+She did two short films namely Possessiveness and It's A Girl Issue which fetched her a lot of attention.
+After she completed her eight-month statistics course at Harvard in the US, she decided to pursue an acting career.
+In 2016, she joined acting classes for four months.
+After her training, her photos were sent to Geetha Arts.
 She made her acting debut in 2017 Telugu-language film Kala Varam Aaye, opposite Sanjeev SKJ.
 She then appeared opposite Vijay Devarakonda in the 2018 film Taxiwala.
 It became a box office success.
 The Indian Express noted, "Priyanka Jawalkar’s role was to look pretty on screen and she has done it very naturally."